HungryMuttis/CWAPI/README.md

         // use the Send function to send the custom RPC Send(nameof(SetMaxHealth), ReliableType.Reliable,
             maxHealth // after the first 2 arguments, you can pass your custom arguments that will be available to the SetOxygen function
         );
     }

+    // EXAMPLE 2: setting the gravity for a selected person [CustomRPC]
+    // this RPC is only executed on one client void SetGravity(float gravity)
+    {
+        // Player.localPlayer is the same as the player passed in to SendGravity Player.localPlayer.refs.controller.gravity = gravity;
+    }
+    public static void SendGravity(Player player, float gravity) {
+        // a steamId is retrieved from the player object, then the RPC is executed on the specified client SendTarget(nameof(SetGravity), player, ReliableType.Reliable,
+            gravity
+        );
+    }
 }